argonium/beetle-cli/README.md

 ## Compiling and running the application
-To compile the application from the command-line, you'll need Apache Ant installed and in the classpath.
+To compile the application from the command-line, you'll need Apache Ant installed and in the path.
 Use the command:

     ant clean dist

 This will generate beetle.jar.
 To run it, run:

     java -jar beetle.jar

- The file beetle.jar is self-contained.
+The application is entirely contained within beetle.jar.
 Nothing else is needed to run Beetle.

 The first time you run Beetle, it'll create the necessary database used by the application to persist information.